Kinetic Systems Analysis

 What This Looks Like in Practice

-I’ve applied this work across:
+I’ve applied and tested this work across my professional practice:

 - large-scale academic conferences